paulrouget/vianaic/README.md

 There are 2 versions of Vianaic: V1 and V2. **For the sake of simplicity: this website is about V2 for now**.

-V1 is the original version and it's the prettier of the two, with its long, swooping and low-hanging letters.
+V1 is the original version and it is the prettier of the two, with its long, swooping and low-hanging letters.
 V2 is the updated Vianaic which removed many of the low-hanging letters and replaced them with letters that stay at/or above baseline.
 The purpose of this was to minimize overlapping if you have intended to use Vianaic for journaling or anything which would require multiple horizontal lines of text.

 ## About this website